AdaCore/spark2014/docs/ug/en/source/manual_proof.rst

 .. literalinclude:: /examples/ug__long__sort/sort.ads
    :language: ada

-The procedure Selection_Sort can be verified using |GNATprove|, with the default prover CVC5, in less than 1s per verification condition.
+The procedure ``Selection_Sort`` can be verified using |GNATprove| at level 2.

 .. literalinclude:: /examples/ug__long__sort/test.out
    :language: none

-To complete the verification of our selection sort, the only remaining issue is the correctness of the axiom for Occ.
-It can be discharged using the definition of Occ.
+To complete the verification of our selection sort, the only remaining issue is the correctness of the axiom for ``Occurrences``.
+It can be discharged using its definition.
 Since this definition is recursive, the proof requires induction, which is not normally in the reach of an automated prover.
 For
 |GNATprove| to verify it, it must be implemented using recursive calls on
 itself to assert the induction hypothesis.
-Note that the proof of the lemma is then conditioned to the termination of the lemma functions, which currently cannot be verified by |GNATprove|.
+Note that the proof of the lemma is then conditioned to the termination of the lemma functions, which can be verified by |GNATprove| using a :ref:`Subprogram Variant`.

 .. literalinclude:: /examples/ug__long__perm/perm-lemma_subprograms.adb
    :language: ada

-|GNATprove| proves automatically all checks on the final program, with a small
+|GNATprove| proves automatically all checks on the final program at level 2.
-timeout of 1s for the default automatic prover CVC5.

 .. literalinclude:: /examples/ug__long__perm/test.out
    :language: none